 Home care helps people who need acute, end-of-life, rehabilitation, maintenance, and long-term supportive care to remain independent at home.
-Health regions provide home care services directly to clients based on assessed need.
+The Saskatchewan Health Authority provides home care services directly to clients based on assessed need.

 To learn more about home care, visit the Home Care page.